 This was the second of three animated films about the adventures of a young H.P.
 Lovecraft.
 It was preceded by Howard Lovecraft and the Frozen Kingdom (2016) and followed by Howard Lovecraft and the Kingdom of Madness (2018).
 All three films were made by Sean Patrick O’Reilly who manages the British Columbia-based Arcana Studio.
 O’Reilly based the films on his own trilogy of graphic novels.

-Sean Patrick O’Reilly’s intention has been to create a series of children’s films featuring a young version of horror author H.P.
-Lovecraft as the hero (see below for H.P.
-Lovecraft’s other works).
-As in the first film, he mixes and matches Lovecraft characters, places and entities.
-There is Henry Armitage (voiced by Mark Hamill), the librarian at the Miskatonic University who was introduced in The Dunwich Horror (1928) and here gets an expanded role as an occult expert.
+Sean Patrick O’Reilly’s intention has been to create a series of children’s films featuring a juvenile version of horror author H.P.
+Lovecraft as the hero.
+(For more detail about H.P.
+Lovecraft see Lovecraftian Films and bottom of the page).
+As in the first film, O’Reilly mixes and matches Lovecraft characters, places and entities.
+There is Henry Armitage (voiced by Mark Hamill), the librarian at the Miskatonic University who was introduced in The Dunwich Horror (1928), who here gets an expanded role as an occult expert.
 There’s also a Dr West (voiced by Christopher Plummer) about whom we don’t know much but presume is the Herbert West character from Herbert West – Reanimator (1921-2).